What is a public warehouse? Choosing Private vs Public Warehousing

 Benefits of public warehouses for storage & shipping

 Purchasing and building a private warehouse can be a huge advantage.
 That is, only if the capital expenditure, workforce, and expertise is available to build and run it.
 In many cases, companies determine the best option is to contract with a warehouse partner for these services.
-There are quite a few benefits of public warehousing that you should consider:
+The benefits of public warehousing includes

 Because there is no capital expenditure associated with building or buying a facility, public warehouses are a cheaper options initially.
 This affordable warehousing option is a competitive advantage for small to medium sizes companies.
 While large companies may have the capital to build out custom solutions, smaller businesses do not.
 Therefore, public warehousing is a good option for obtaining storage and fulfillment space without large upfront investments.